kinah00/Assignment-IS/README.md

 ##  GAME TITLE                :   TURTLEWAY!                                                                                  ##

+STUDENTS' NAMES AND MATRICNO. :   NURUL HANIS BINTI MOHD DHUZUKI (1913364)
+                                  SAKINAH BINTI SHAMSUDDIN       (1911912)
+SECTION                       :   2
 LECTURER'S NAME               :   ASSOC.
 PROF. TS.
 DR. AMELIA RITAHANI BINTI ISMAIL
 DESCRIPTION                   :   THIS GAME IS ABOUT FINDING THE RIGHT PATH TO REACH THE GOAL.
                                   USER CAN ENTER ONE NUMBER BETWEEN 1 UNTIL 5 TO CHOOSE MAZE AND
                                   HE MAZE WILL BE DISPLAYED WITH THE PATH TAKEN TO REACH GOAL.

 Background